North Carolina

 Publication of Personal Information (G.S.
 75-66)

 G.S.
-75-66 provides additional restrictions on the use and disclosure of sensitive personal information.
-The statute restricts the use of Social Security numbers, employer taxpayer identification numbers, driver's license numbers, state identification card numbers, and passport numbers.
+75-66 provides additional restrictions on the use and disclosure of sensitive personal information, including Social Security numbers, employer taxpayer identification numbers, driver's license numbers, state identification card numbers, and passport numbers.

 The law does not apply to the collection, use, or release of personal information for a purpose permitted, authorized, or required by any federal, state, or local law, regulation, or ordinance.
 Any person whose property or person is injured by a violation of this section may sue for civil damages under G.S.
 1-539.2C.